EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ![[(3,3)GroupingExample2.png]]

 #### Safe groupings
-There are different ways for creating a $(k, l)$ grouping but not all the resulting groupings offer the same level of privacy (e.g., local clique) $\to$ safe $(k,l)$ groupings: nodes in the same group of $V$ are not connected to a same node in $W$.
+There are different ways for creating a $(k, l)$ grouping but not all the resulting groupings offer the same level of privacy (e.g., local clique) $\to$ safe $(k,l)$ groupings; this means that nodes in the same group of $V$ are not connected to a same node in $W$.

 The computation of a safe grouping can be hard even for small values of $k$ and $l$.
 In fact, the computation of a safe, strict $(3,3)$-grouping is NP-hard (reduction from partitioning a graph into triangles).

 The authors propose a greedy algorithm that iteratively adds a node to a group with fewer than $k$ nodes, if it is safe (it creates a new group if such insertion is not possible).
 The algorithm works when bipartite graph is sparse enough.